luxonis/datadreamer/README.md

 ### Note
 Please make sure that all dependencies are correctly installed and that the datadreamer package is properly set up in your Python environment before running the script.

+## Limitations
+While the datadreamer library leverages advanced Generative models to synthesize datasets and Foundation models for annotation, there are inherent limitations to consider:

+- `Incomplete Object Representation`: Occasionally, the generative models might not include all desired objects in the synthetic images.
+This could result from the complexity of the scene or limitations within the model's learned patterns.

+- `Annotation Accuracy`: The annotations created by foundation computer vision models may not always be precise.
+These models strive for accuracy, but like all automated systems, they are not infallible and can sometimes produce erroneous or ambiguous labels.

+Despite these limitations, the datasets created by datadreamer provide a valuable foundation for developing and training models, especially for edge computing scenarios where data availability is often a challenge.
+The synthetic and annotated data should be seen as a stepping stone, granting a significant head start in the model development process.

 ## License
 This project is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.